Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

-\begin{itemize} \item[\rm(i)] There is a positive strong operator continuous unitary one-parameter group ${V:\R\to\U(\cH^{(+)})}$ such that $\alpha_t=\Ad V_t$ on $\pi^{(+)}(\cM)$.
-This unitary implementing group may be chosen to be inner. \item[\rm(ii)] $\pi^{(+)}$ is maximal, in the sense that any subrepresentation of $\cM$ to which $U_t$ restricts, and which has a positive implementing unitary group, must be contained in the positive subrepresentation. \end{itemize} \end{prop} \begin{prf} We first need to prove that if $\cH_1\subset\cH$ is a subspace invariant with respect to $\cM$ and $U_{\R}$, then the spectral subspaces restrict.
+\begin{itemize} \item[\rm(i)] There is a strong operator continuous unitary one-parameter group with positive spectrum ${V:\R\to\cU(\cH^{(+)})}$ such that $\alpha_t=\Ad V_t$ on $\pi^{(+)}(\cM)$.
+This unitary implementing group may be chosen to be inner. \item[\rm(ii)] $\pi^{(+)}$ is maximal, in the sense that any subrepresentation of $\cM$ to which $U_t$ restricts, and which has a implementing unitary group with positive spectrum, must be contained in the subrepresentation with positive spectrum. \end{itemize} \end{prop} \begin{prf} We first need to prove that if $\cH_1\subset\cH$ is a subspace invariant with respect to $\cM$ and $U_{\R}$, then the spectral subspaces restrict.
 That means, if we label the subrepresentation by $\pi_1:\cM\to\cB(\cH_1)$, $\pi_1(A):=A\restriction\cH_1$, $A\in\cM$, then $\pi_1(\cM^\alpha[s,\infty))=\pi_1(\cM)^\beta[s,\infty)$ for all $s\in\R$, where $\beta_t:={\rm Ad}(U_t\restriction\cH_1)$.
 But this follows from the characterization~(\ref{MalphChar}) since the spectral projection of $U_t$ commutes with the projection onto $\cH_1$.
 If we let $\cH_1=\cH^{(+)}$, then the spectral subspaces of $\beta_t$ are the projections of the spectral subspaces of $\alpha_t$ by $P^{(+)}$, hence by construction $\beta_t$ satisfies the condition of the Borchers--Arveson Theorem~\ref{BA-thm}, and this proves (i).
-Then it follows that the positive subrepresentation of its orthogonal subrepresentation is zero, which is equivalent to (ii) by the Borchers--Arveson Theorem~\ref{BA-thm}. \end{prf}
+Then it follows that the subrepresentation with positive spectrum of its orthogonal subrepresentation is zero, which is equivalent to (ii) by the Borchers--Arveson Theorem~\ref{BA-thm}. \end{prf}